Mechanical Reliability test

 The passing criteria for mechanical reliability is to ensure no noticeable cosmetic damage, no noticeable mechanical damage , no electrical failure, and lastly no product functional failure.

-- This test applies high frequency vibration on the electronic product in each of axial directions to test if the product does not become loose and product is functional.
+This test applies high frequency vibration (10 to 500Hz) on the electronic product in each of axial directions (x, y, and z) to test if the product does not become loose (i.e no excessive gap size observed in the seams of the device) and product is functional.

-- A general acceptance criteria is that there is no mechanical failure that results in foundational failure.
+An example of acceptance criteria is that there is no mechanical failure that results in functional failure and also meets connector electrical specification (i.e USB data transmission works reliably).

 Summary & Conclusion